Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 “When you see a flaw in the system you don’t demolish it,” Frank said.
 “You get your best people together and you fix it.”

-Parnell said more ideas need to be discussed, like auto enrollment where people would have to opt out rather than opt in for coverage or face a penalty.
-The cost of prescription drugs is “much, much too high,” he said.
+Parnell said more ideas need to be discussed, such as auto enrollment where people would have to opt out rather than opt in for coverage or face a penalty.
+The cost of prescription drugs is “much too high,” he said.
 Given drugs meet FDA approval and are prescribed legitimately, Parnell sees possibility in opening options beyond borders.

 “People should be able to import drugs from other countries,” he said. “(However), there should be limits on that.”